Redstone-D/starberry/QUICK_TUTORIAL.md

 *Note: Please notice there is no trailing slash.
 The url with or without trailing slash are different

+While also note that each UrlPattern can only match one part of the path.
+Which means that you must not use `LitUrl("aaa/bbb")`, instead you should use `LitUrl(aaa), LitUrl("bbb")`

 There is another way of registering url,

 ```rust